Denisrc/OmniStack11/README.md

-# Ecoleta
+# Be The Hero

-Application developed in the Next Level Week by Rocketseat.
+Application developed in the Semana Omnistack 11 by Rocketseat.

 ## Techs